 Singer/Guitarists are Special Performers

 Singer/guitarists have to be good at two skills.
 So learn them separately at first.
 Practice playing the chords on the guitar, then hum the tune along with the chord changes.
-Meanwhile, sing around the house, memorize the words, phrasing and the timing.
+Meanwhile, sing around the house, and memorize the words, phrasing, and timing.
 Finally, combine the two skills.
 At first use one slow strum and sing.
-It’s a bit like learning to drive a manual car (for those of us who remember) it’s stop and start until you can synchronize the two skills.
+It’s a bit like learning to drive a manual car (for those of us who remember) it stops and starts until you can synchronize the two skills.
 Keep trying, it will come!

 Be a Successful Guitarist in your lifetime